 You know what the tragedy of it all is?
 That the subject of her email was “Help me find someone amazing!”
 That today, someone who does a job properly is amazing.
 We’re all looking for someone amazing.
 Amazing counts for so much more than education and experience.

 This is a legitimate offer from someone I admire and respect.
-If you’re amazing and interested in this position, contact me.
+If you’re amazing and interested in this position,.
 I may already know you to the extent that neither of us cares if you skip the final spell-check but I will be forwarding these so a proper business email is best.